-The ECLAP Content and User Service exploit the use of advanced social media and semantic computing technologies and solutions for the content aggregation enrichment, distribution of rich multilingual performing art content towards multichannel: PC and mobiles.
-Presently, ECLAP distributes more than 120000 distinct objects, up to 13 major metadata languages, towards a community of about 2200 registered users, world-wide distributed, while the largest communities of users connections come from Italy, UK, USA, France, The Netherlands, Portugal Slovenia.
+The ECLAP Content and User Service exploit the use of advanced social media and semantic computing technologies and solutions for the content enrichment, aggregation and distribution of rich multilingual performing art content towards multichannel: PC and mobiles (see Figure 2).
+Presently, ECLAP distributes more than 110000 distinct objects, up to 13 major metadata languages, towards a community of about 2000 registered users, world-wide distributed, while the largest communities of users and connections come from Italy, UK, USA, France, The Netherlands, Portugal and Slovenia.
 This means that ECLAP users can search from a unique service both technical documents and performing arts content.
 This approach may be an advantage since in many cases the distinction from technical documents and performing arts content is not strict.
 For example, these aspects are mixed and blurred in backstage technical documents, interviews, educational content, comments, and web pages.
-This also means that, for this purpose, the indexed content on ECLAP is heterogeneous and cross media, ranging from video, audio, documents, images, to blogs, web pages, collections, play lists, annotations and tools [Bellini, Cenni, Nesi, 2012, KDIR].
+This also means that, for this purpose, the indexed content on ECLAP is heterogeneous and cross media, ranging from video, audio, documents, images, to blogs, web pages, collections, play lists, annotations and tools [6].
 In fact, at each query the ECLAP query service provides an answer in terms of faceted results including different content types and formats.
-The indexing and search facilities of ECLAP provide support for fuzzy correction of typos and for advanced queries, with and/or operators, substrings, perfect matching, etc. [Bellini, Cenni, Nesi, 2012, KDIR], [Bellini, Cenni, Nesi, 2012, ECLAP].
-ECLAP offers a wide range of innovative solutions and tools to support cultural institutions in managing, providing access to and disseminating their online digital content collections to users in 21 languages.
-The ECLAP major content services are reviewed in the following.
+The indexing and search facilities of